-Fact sheet - What is the public interest test?
-(PDF, 238kb)
+Fact Sheet - What is the public interest test?

-The new right to information system in NSW aims to foster responsible and representative government that is open, accountable and fair.
+The right to information system in New South Wales aims to foster responsible and representative government that is open, accountable, fair and effective.

 Applying the public interest test